dnnconsulting/DnnC.DnnThemeEditor/README.md

 # DnnThemeEditor
 ## Description

-A free Dnn SkinOject for Dnn theme developers and Dnn buros.
+A free Dnn SkinObject for Dnn theme developers and Dnn buros.

-Documentation of the skinobject can be found here: [http://www.dnnthemeeditor.com](http://www.dnnthemeeditor.com "Official DnnThemeEditor website")
+Documentation of the SkinObject can be found here: [http://www.dnnthemeeditor.com](http://www.dnnthemeeditor.com "Official DnnThemeEditor website")

 ## The first free Dnn Platform theme editor!
 The DnnThemeEditor can be incorporated into any Dnn theme easily with 1 config file and 1 template file.